ericlenio/escreen/README.md

 unintended purposes.
 The token never changes for the lifetime of the escreen invocation.

 All cached files are AES256 encrypted.
+System calls are made to openssl to decrypt/encrypt, and in those cases the password is passed as an argument so if timed just write a `ps` command could see the plaintext password.
+For my needs I don't really care about that kind of risk.